Dat-tech30/AI-Language-Translator/README.md

-# Language-Translator
+# AI Language-Translator
-An AI powered system to help guide you to translate large body of text in a different language to English
+An AI powered system to help guide you to translate large body of text in a different language to English, I chose this project because languages is a way of connecting and bridging commonality and traits between others for personal reflection and growth.
+Language has been a big part of my personal life and I'm sure for everyone's life when engaging with others through ideas, backgrounds, and skills through many different experiences.
+However, with the barrier of language and I think language and expressing is a great thing so trying to break that barrier to connect and work together on a common goal!